Meyaadha Maan: Marketing and distribution

-Home Media

-The satellite rights of the film were sold to Zee Tamil, and its television premiere took place on 22 July 2018.
+The distribution rights of Meyaadha Maan were acquired by Rockfort Entertainment.

 Reception

-Critical Response
+Critical response

-The film opened to positive response from critics and audiences.
-M. Suganth of The Times of India criticised the lengthy plotline of the film adding that "many scenes go on far longer than they should and make us wish they had been tightly written and edited", but also stated that "since he (Rathna Kumar) has also gotten us invested in these interesting characters, we overlook this flaw and take it as a reason to be with these characters for some more time".
+M. Suganth of The Times of India criticised the lengthy plotline of the film adding that "many scenes go on far longer than they should and make us wish they had been tightly written and edited", but also stated that "since [Rathna Kumar] has also gotten us invested in these interesting characters, we overlook this flaw and take it as a reason to be with these characters for some more time".
 S. Srivatsan of India Today assigned a score of three-and-a-half out of five saying "the film may appear to be this really intense and emotionally draining film that is usually associated with Karthik Subbaraj.
 But, it has musical bits, lots of humour and a not-bad romance."

-Srinivasa Ramanujam of The Hindu stated that "Director Rathna Kumar’s slumberous style of storytelling is both a curse and a blessing".
-Baradwaj Rangan, in his review for Film Companion South, reviewed "Rathna Kumar puts together what could be called a “rooted romcom”.
+Srinivasa Ramanujam of The Hindu stated that "Director Rathna Kumar's slumberous style of storytelling is both a curse and a blessing".
+Baradwaj Rangan, in his review for Film Companion, wrote, "Rathna Kumar puts together what could be called a "rooted romcom".
 The typical romcom is just fluff, the cinematic equivalent of cotton candy — but Meyaadha Maan sets its sights higher.
 On some level, it's still your typical Kollywood fantasy about a boy and a way-out-of-his-league girl.
 But you can see the director striving to make each similar-sounding scene look and feel different."

-Indiaglitz wrote in its review that "Debutante Rathna Kumar has shown good command over extracting performances from his cast and narration and shows great promise for the future".
-A critic from Sify gave three out of five saying "a well-written rom-com that works because of the brilliant performance of the lead actors".
-Ashameera Aiyyapan in her review for The Indian Express wrote "Meyaadha Maan characters speak a language of raw, imperfect honesty that is endearing and delightful", but criticising the second half of the film, the review further stated "It could have a been slightly tauter towards the end.
+A critic from Sify gave the film a rating of three out of five, calling it "a well-written rom-com that works because of the brilliant performance of the lead actors".
+Ashameera Aiyyapan in her review for The Indian Express wrote, "Meyaadha Maan characters speak a language of raw, imperfect honesty that is endearing and delightful", but criticising the second half of the film, the review further stated "It could have a been slightly tauter towards the end.
 But the transgressions are too mild for a film that works on many counts."
-Arunkumar Shekhar of The New Indian Express wrote "Quirky twists and splendid music elevate this film from being your regular romance".
+Arunkumar Shekhar of The New Indian Express wrote, "Quirky twists and splendid music elevate this film from being your regular romance".

-Behindwoods gave three out of five stars, in its review, stating the film as "a feel good love story that rides high on humour and performances".